mozilla/vaani.microphone-check/README.md

 ```
 kdaviss-MacBook-Pro:vaani.microphone-check kdavis$ ./calculate-wer
 ```
-passes the result set speech corpus through a STT engine and measures the WER of the resulting transcripts.
+passes the result set speech corpora through a STT engine and measures the WER of the resulting transcripts.

 The WER results are then written to files of the form
 ```
-results/no/device-1/RESULTS
+results/<corpus-1>/no/device-1/RESULTS
-results/no/device-2/RESULTS
+results/<corpus-1>/no/device-2/RESULTS
-results/no/device-3/RESULTS
+results/<corpus-1>/no/device-3/RESULTS
 ...
-results/rpi/device-1/RESULTS
+results/<corpus-n>/rpi/device-1/RESULTS
-results/rpi/device-2/RESULTS
+results/<corpus-n>/rpi/device-2/RESULTS
-results/rpi/device-3/RESULTS
+results/<corpus-n>/rpi/device-3/RESULTS
 ...
 ```
-corresponding to the various microphone/distance pairings.
+corresponding to the various microphone/distance/corpus pairings.
 Each such file contains a single line of the form
 ```
 WER: 0.2053679653679652
 ```